DannyNemer/dantil/README.md

 <a name="module_dantil.log"></a>
 ### dantil.log([...valN])
 Prints objects in color, recursing 2 times while formatting the object (which is identical to `console.log()`).

 Prints objects on separate lines if multi-lined when formatted, else concatenates objects and values to print on the same line if shorter than 80 characters when concatenated.

+Equally indents each line after the first line, if any.
+If the first argument has leading whitespace, prepends all remaining arguments with the same whitespace.

 **Kind**: static method of <code>[dantil](#module_dantil)</code>